mwarkentin/ticketmaster/README.md

 ticketmaster
 ============

-Ticketmaster is a flickr-style ticket server implemented with Flask and Redis
+Ticketmaster is a [flickr-style ticket server](http://code.flickr.com/blog/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/) implemented with Flask and Redis.

 Requirements
 ------------